GhostEngines/plangpt/README.md

-# plangpt
+# Plan-GPT

-GPT 3 based tool for easy planning
+GPT 3 based tool to Plan anything with ease